geeqib23/-Simple-Note-Taking-API/README.md

-# Backend Developer Assignment: Simple Note API Documentation
+# Simple Note-Taking API

-Stack - NodeJS, Express.js, MongoDB, Jest, Typescript, Mongoose
+**Stack** - NodeJS, Express.js, MongoDB, Jest, Typescript, Mongoose

+## How to run
+1. Clone the repository
+2. Make sure you have Typescript and TS-Node installed.
+If not use ->
+   - `npm install -g typescript`
+   - `npm install -g ts-node`
+3. Run `npm install`
+4. Run `ts-node .\src\app.ts` to run the server on localhost

+# API Documentation

 ## 1. Create Note